Information for 2020–21

 Additional health forms may be necessary to compete in team sports.
-The Athletic Director will advise all parents of necessary forms and deadlines as they come up.
+The Athletic Director will advise all families of necessary forms and deadlines as they come up.

 Student Health Information

-For the 2016-2017 school year, Mirman will be utilizing Magnus Health SMR to maintain student immunizations, allergies and other related health informatiton.
-Magnus is a widely used and well-regarded platform, and there are many benefits to their service, including less paperwork for parents to complete each year and having more accurate information that is accessible to parents and the appropriate employees at our school.
+Mirman utilizes Magnus Health SMR to maintain student immunizations, allergies and other related health informatiton.
+Magnus is a widely used and well-regarded platform, and there are many benefits to their service, including less paperwork for families to complete each year and having more accurate information that is accessible to families and the appropriate employees at our school.

 - Content Filtering Information

-- Lower School faculty utilize WordPress blogs as a digital repository for assignments and information.
+- Lower School faculty utilize Google Classroom and SeeSaw as a digital repository for assignments and information.
 If you have not yet received a link to your child's class website, please contact their teacher directly.

 - Upper School faculty utilize Moodle as an online learning environment.
 You may log in to Moodle by clicking here and using the login information provided to you by the school.